samasri/DevelopersSurvey/README.md

 * Presents questions to users in forms and collects the information
 * Keeps track of users through Session IDs to ensure seamless flow of the form in case of interruptions like mistakenly closing or reloading the page submitting

+# Known Constraints
+* Session numbers are used to identify users; this is a security vunlerability
+* Saving information from the forms is done by blindly permitting all parameters.
+This is a security vunlerability

 # Test Suit
 Test suit still not developed